markstringer-dti/markstringer-dti.github.io/dti.md

 What was bad about what he did was that he upset the bosses.
 He made them feel stupid in front of the whole team.
 And the result of that was that they made very sure that they didn't hear any news from him again.
 They appointed a "project manager" who never ever told them any bad news.
 Please note that this didn't mean that there was never any bad news.

-What was bad about the situation was that it had reached such a bad point.
-I don't know for sure, but I'm guessing that this wasn't the first time that "Mr Two" had tried to point out actual progress, and what that meant for when the project would "finish."
+What was bad about the situation was that it had been allowed to reach such a point.
+My guess is that this wasn't the first time that "Mr Two" had tried to point out actual progress.
+He'd probably tried several times to make clear what that meant for when the project would "finish."
 Mr Two's outburst was a result of a powerful, top-to-bottom system of agreed activity.
 In the end he was forced to shout out "There's a Pirate Ship!
 Oh my God!
 There's a pirate ship!
 Can't you see it?"

 #### What was good about what Mr Two did?